FAQs: Mental and Behavioral Health Services

 The Intake Coordinator will request additional information, such as your insurance.
 The Intake Coordinator will connect you with one of our therapists to schedule a clinical assessment.
 A clinical assessment will take approximately 90 minutes.
 Upon completion of the assessment, you will be able to schedule individual therapy appointments.

-A: We are experiencing a high volume of requests for therapy at this time.
+A: The timeframe varies based on therapist availability and the time slot requested.
 We will schedule your child’s appointment as soon as we are able.
 You may call 412-749-2889 to get an updated time frame.

 A: Yes, we can provide telehealth appointments.
 During your child’s clinical assessment, the therapist will provide a recommendation for the frequency of appointments, any potential barriers, and whether or not telehealth is the best option for your child’s treatment.